CcyLovesM/track4-try/README.md

 - **RBI** → strongest growth, but weakest efficiency

 **Final Insight for Beginner Investors:**
-No single ratio can determine investment attractiveness.
+- No single ratio can determine investment attractiveness.
-A meaningful comparison requires combining profitability, growth, and risk to understand whether performance is driven by operational strength or financial structure.
+- A meaningful comparison requires combining profitability, growth, and risk to understand whether performance is driven by operational strength or financial structure.

-### Key Investment Takeaway
+### V. Key Investment Takeaway

 - Strong growth does not guarantee profitability
 - High profitability can offset growth volatility
 - Leverage adds hidden risk

-**Beginner investors should always combine multiple ratios rather than rely on a single metric.**

 ## 5. Interactive App